Francisco-Rosa/Solar/README.md

 #### Configure the sun position

 * Manually set the sun position with the location data (latitude, longitude, date and time).
-* Automatically set the sun position with location data with epw files.
+* Automatically set the sun position with location data from epw file.
 * Enable the display of the sun representation and the direction of illumination to aid in analysis.
 * Activate the display of the solar diagram with representation of months, hours, equinoxes and solstices.
 * Save images of the results obtained.

 #### Visualize the sun path animations

-* Ability to Play the sun path animations in real time prior to recording.
+* Ability to play the sun path animations in real time prior to recording.

 #### Record and Play (with Movie and Render Workbenchs)